 While it’s easy to be perplexed about that plate of diamond-shaped barfi or a bowl of syrupy gulab jamun, an adventurous foodie quickly discovers the addictive quality of Indian sweets.
 Just one bite and those fragrant and exotic Indian desserts suddenly become something you crave, especially during festive occasions like Diwali, the Hindu festival of lights that takes place during the new moon between October and November.

 Photo @Anshu, Flickr

 Traditionally, most Indian sweets aren’t baked, instead they are cooked on the stove top or over an open fire.
 What are they made of?
-Well, it depends on the region but the usual suspects are milk, chickpea flour, semolina, coconut and rice.
-On their own these ingredients may not sound too appetizing but a knowledgeable cook can easily transform them into delectable sweets flavored with cardamom, saffron and rose water.
+Well, it depends on the region, but the usual suspects are milk, chickpea flour, semolina, coconut and rice.
+On their own these ingredients may not sound too appetising but a knowledgeable cook can easily transform them into delectable sweets flavoured with cardamom, saffron and rose water.

 Milk is incredibly important in India, especially for making desserts.
 Whether tuned into cheese dumplings, fudge, pudding, ice cream or sauce, milk takes on countless forms to satisfy even the most discerning palate.
 Below you’ll find a list of the most commonly enjoyed Indian sweets during Diwali.

 Often referred to as Indian donuts, gulab jamun are deep-fried dumplings that are soaked in a sugar syrup laced with rose water.
 Intensely sweet, just one small dumpling will be enough to satisfy your craving (unless, of course, you have a major sweet tooth).

 Sweet, sticky and irresistible, jaleebi are deep-fried Indian sweets that are soaked in sugar syrup.
 The batter is commonly made of chickpea flour and the yellow colour is derived from saffron or - sometimes - artificial colourings.